Education and Human Rights in Diversity (Edu-HRight)

 Nicholus Mollo

-Lead by Dr NT (Nicholas) Mollo
+Lead by Prof NT (Nicholas) Mollo

 Our research focuses on legal determinants (for example legislation, policy, court cases, academic literature and empirical data) that affect education in diverse contexts, pertaining to: